mohmiim/MLIntroduction/session-7/README.md

 This should look very familiar, The main thing to note is the fact that we are using tanh as the activation function for the output since our images are scaled to [-1,1]

-If you call this function, you shoudl get this output
+If you call this function, you should get this output

 ~~~~{.python}
 Creating Genertor